 Ancient sources have been passed down to us in Medieval manuscripts, which were copied manually.
 Unfortunately, it is impossible for humans to copy a long text without making errors, which means that our manuscripts are imperfect.
 Fortunately, copyists often recognized what earlier copyists had done wrong, and corrected this (a “conjecture”): often correctly, sometimes incorrectly.
 In the end, mistakes proliferated.

-In this case, the archetype still existed, but of course it may be lost.
-Poliziano realized that if you looked carefully at the errors, you might reconstruct a lost original.
+In this case, the archetype still existed, but in other cases of course it may be lost.
+Politian realized that if you looked carefully at the errors, you might reconstruct a lost original.
 This idea was the beginning of what is called textual criticism.